TeamHG-Memex/soft404/README.rst

 but is really a page that says that content is not available.

-**Note:** you may want to check out https://github.com/dogancanbakir/soft-404 which has support for newer library and python versions and was independenly re-trained.
+**Note:** you may want to check out https://github.com/dogancanbakir/soft-404 which has support for newer library and python versions, and has a model which was independently re-trained.

 .. contents::